 Avril followed Gabe to the top of the ramp and felt the desert heat against his skin as it displaced the cool air inside the car.
-He didn’t think Gabe would attack or try to take the assault vehicle, but Avril reached into a pocket and held onto the car’s remote just in case, and he was reassured when Laurill joined him with a blaster holstered at her right hip.
+He didn’t think Gabe would attack or try to take the assault vehicle, but he felt reassured when Laurill joined him at the top of the ramp with a blaster holstered at her right hip.

 He hadn’t expected to need the blaster to protect them from Gabe, but he was glad he’d told her where to find the weapon.

 “Back to the shadows, huh?”
 Laurill asked Gabe.

 Considering Laurill’s talent, Avril thought that was a strange thing to say, but a flash of insight suggested it made perfect sense.
 Laurill’s talent gave her the choice to live literally in the shadows, but she used the shadows and her talent as a tool without letting them define her.